hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-3.md

 ## Summary

 Congratulations!
-You have now created a data pipeline to ingest the data from the sensors embedded on HVAC machine systems, prepared the data to be in a readable format for external services to do data analysis.
+You have now added a NiFi dataflow to the data pipeline to ingest the data from the sensors embedded on HVAC machine systems, prepared the data to be in a readable format for external services to do data analysis.
 In the next portion of the data pipeline, you will use Apache Hive to perform cleaning and analysis on the data.

 ## Further Reading